 Example: "readers said the paper was biased towards the Conservatives"

 It is no surprise that individuals tend to prefer to operate with biases frequently since one of the things that individuals strive for is consistency, not just consistency in terms of how they view the world but how the world sees them back.
-This makes holding to particular bias more consistent as opposed to the approach where the individual has full adaptivity and no pre-set stance for or against anything.
+This makes holding to particular bias more consistent than the approach where the individual has full adaptivity and no pre-set stance for or against anything.

-Think of thought processes behind the trading idea in this way, in terms of flexibility, conviction, objectivity, and the duration:
+Think of thought processes behind the trading idea in this way, in terms of flexibility, conviction, objectivity, and duration: